node-girls/express-workshop/stretch-goals.md

 It would be a great idea to create a new branch on Git for yourself, so you can experiment and not have to worry about ruining your previous code.

+### Display individual posts with URL parameters and templating

+Try some more of express's features by adding a page for individual blog posts using express's URL parameters and templating stuff.
+[Tutorial here :)](extension-templating.md).

 ### Display the date
  Edit `script.js` so that the timestamps for the previous blog posts are displayed in a human-readable way.